-Redemption sums (Net Asset Value per Unit minus the anti-dilution levy) will be paid within five (5) Business Days of redemption to the bank account of the Unit Holders as mentioned in the register of Unit Holders.
+Redemption sums (Net Asset Value per Unit minus redemption fee and, if applicable, early redemption fee) will be paid within ten (10) Business Days of redemption to the bank account of the Unit Holders as mentioned in the register of Unit Holders.
 Payment on this bank account constitutes a discharge of the Fund towards the respective Unit Holder of the obligation to pay the redemption amount.